abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 ## Luang Por Pasanno • May 2005

-The Buddha taught the *Saranīya Dhammas,* which are the six principles of conciliation or harmonious living.
+The Buddha taught the *Saranīya Dhammas*, which are the six principles of conciliation or harmonious living.
 The first three of these Dhammas are based on bodily, verbal, and mental acts of loving-kindness.
 By generating loving-kindness, we create a strong condition for the arising